rust-util-collections/vsdb/README.md

 # VSDB

-VSDB is a 'Git' in the form of KV-database, practical scenarios:
+VSDB is a 'Git' in the form of KV-database.

-- Support APIs in 'ETH Web3' in the form 'trial run'
+Some known practical scenarios:

-- Process `CheckTx`, `DeliverTx`, `Commit`, etc. in 'Tendermint ABCI'
+- Process `CheckTx`, `DeliverTx`, `Commit` ... in 'Tendermint ABCI'
 - Handle folk chain branches, e.g.:
-   - Handling 'folk' or 'uncle blocks' in non-deterministic consensus like 'POW'
+   - Handling 'chain folk' or 'uncle blocks' in non-deterministic consensus like 'POW'
-   - Handle temporary folk in a hybrid consensus like 'Babe + Grandpa'(substrate)
+   - Handle temporary 'chain folk' in a hybrid consensus like 'Babe + Grandpa'(substrate)
+- Support some special APIs of 'ETH Web3' in the form of 'trial run'
 - ...

 Check [**here**](wrappers/README.md) for a detailed description.